 Beginning farmers and ranchers can access special programs, through the USDA’s RMA, that include a 10 percent premium subsidy and a waiver of administrative fees.

 Fact: You fill out applications for farm loans, file taxes and respond to the Census of Agriculture because each one is important to the success of the farm.
 Crop insurance is no different — and purchasing coverage requires minimal paperwork.
 Completed application, planted acreage records and a production report are all you need to secure coverage.

 Myth: Crop insurance discourages farmers from reducing risk through other means.

 Fact: Farmers can and should use a multitude of tools to manage risk.
 But crop insurance — unlike crop rotation, cover crops and market hedging — is a risk management tool that farmers can take to the bank.
 The payout from crop insurance can help keep the farm afloat after losses.
 Crop insurance can be especially important when prices are low; the federal policies can make farmers more attractive to lenders, providing access to credit at lower interest rates at a time when farmers need it most.

 Myth: Crop insurance won’t cover me.

 Fact: Crop insurance is not limited to big corn or wheat growers in the Midwest.
 Coverage is available in all 50 states for more than 543 different crops, and farms do not need to have a minimum number of acres in production to qualify for the federal program.
-In 2015, more than 297 million acres of farmland were protected through crop insurance coverage, including those yielding fruit, vegetables and other specialty crops.
+In 2019, more than 370 million acres were protected through crop insurance coverage, including those yielding fruit, vegetables and other specialty crops.